“Our goal is empowering students to think for themselves — to ask thoughtful questions and to care, deeply, about the answers.”

 Dean, George Herbert Walker School of Business & Technology

 Simone Cummings serves as the chief academic officer for the George Herbert Walker School of Business & Technology.
-In this role, she’s responsible for providing leadership, management, and oversight of all aspects of the Walker School, including program planning and development; enrollment and retention; curriculum; hiring, training, and supervising faculty; accreditation; and business and community engagement — at our primary location in St. Louis, Missouri, as well as at our more than sixty military, metro, and international locations.
+In this role, she’s responsible for providing leadership, management, and oversight of all aspects of the Walker School, including program planning and development; enrollment and retention; curriculum; hiring, training and supervising faculty; accreditation; and business and community engagement — at our primary location in St. Louis, Missouri, as well as at our more than 60 military, metro and international locations.

 Cummings serves on the Advisory Board of #GIRLSWITHPOWER, a Girl Scouts of Eastern Missouri program.
 She’s also a board member of the St. Louis Psychoanalytic Institute and the Missouri History Museum Sub-Commission.
 Cummings is an active tennis player and also enjoys reading horror novels.
 She’s married to Donald Lawrence and they have two daughters, Nina Marie and Madison Elise.